aspau/CallSlips-Extention/README.md

 ## Installing

 The packaged extention can be added to Chrome [here](https://chrome.google.com/webstore/detail/wrlc-call-slips/dffclpmiijffakenibfpcpgheldnmfko).
+That having been said it will only work out of the box for Washington Research Library Consortium Libraries -- and only under the Voyager Catalog.
+To use it follow the local modification instruction below, package it as a .zip and then either side load it directly into a Chrome instance, or upload it to the extention webstore.

 ## Local modification

-This extention will only work in the Washington Research Library Consortium but it can serve as a template for any other Library that wants to implement it.
 In the 'payload.js' file find a distinguishing element that wraps around some instance of call numbers and titles and then edit the code to include them

 ```
 var aCount = document.body.getElementsByTagName("a").length;